 Myth: There's No Way To Overcome PE Naturally

 Sometimes men are simply just over excited at the thought of having sex.
 Other times - especially for sexually inexperienced men - there's a performance anxiety the causes premature ejaculation.
 However, the solution is more than just improving your mental game or thinking about grandma or baseball scores.
 For instance, practicing kegel exercises can strengthen the pelvic floor muscles leading to better control as well.
 Studies have found that not only does this train your muscles to be stronger (like any other workout) but also improves your ability to control them better too.
 This can lead to not only better orgasmic control and reduced instances of premature ejaculation but reducing instances of urinary incontinence and prostate health as well.
 Evidence suggests that not only will it improve your control but will actually improve the quality of your orgasm when you are ready to go for it.

-Other solutions include wearing condoms and masterbating before your date so as to take the edge off.
+Other solutions include wearing condoms and masturbating before your date so as to take the edge off.

 Some sex therapists claim to be able to teach men to last as long as they choose before orgasming.
 Ultimately practice makes perfect I suppose and practicing orgasm control could be a great exercise for couples to do together.